Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

-## Water and Hydrate by Molecular Dynamics TIP5P Code ##
+## Water and Hydrate of Molecular Dynamics by TIP5P Model ##

 We are studying the microwave heating of water and ice by means of molecular dynamics TIP5P code (with if_xyz2=.true.), and that of the collapse of methane hydrate by the same code (with if_xyz1=.true.).

-The 5-point molecules for water are used known as the TIP5P-Ewald summation algorithm.
+The five-point molecules for water are used known as the TIP5P-Ewald model.
 A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.
 The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules